jwill9999/C-Sharp-Cheatsheet/README.md

 * Interfaces are similar to Abstract Classes
 * No Instances are created.

-> NO METHODS ARE ALLOWED AT ALL
+> NO METHOD IMPLEMENTATIONS ARE ALLOWED AT ALL

 * All Interfaces are Public